-- The U.S. high yield asset class has improved in quality thanks to changes in corporate financing structure since the financial crisis, and thanks to pandemic-era support programs. - Cyclically, leverage and interest expense levels in high yield are healthy (left chart).
-An extended economic cycle gives us high conviction in credit exposure this year, but issuer selectivity remains key. - Over half of major HY benchmark weight is now rated BB or higher.
-We see this quality at work in the maturity wall: high yield issuers in the U.S. have been incredibly successful at pushing out their obligations (right chart).
+• The U.S. high yield asset class has improved in quality thanks to changes in corporate financing structure since the financial crisis, and thanks to pandemic-era support programs.

+- Cyclically, leverage and interest expense levels in high yield are healthy (left chart).
+We have high conviction that fundamentals remain strong, but as general macro risks rise, issuer selectivity becomes even more critical. - · Over half of major HY benchmark weight is now rated BB or higher.
+We see this quality at work in the maturity wall: high yield issuers in the U.S. have been incredibly successful at pushing out their obligations (right chart). - In the event that spreads widen in U.S. HY, we see this as a value creation opportunity.